-There is minimal published experience with almotriptan during breastfeeding, although the dose in milk appears to be low.
-If almotriptan is required by the mother of an older infant, it is not a reason to discontinue breastfeeding, but until more data become available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.
+There is no published experience with frovatriptan during breastfeeding.
+If frovatriptan is required by the mother of an older infant, it is not a reason to discontinue breastfeeding, but until more data become available, an alternate drug may be preferred, especially while nursing a newborn or preterm infant.[1]
 Painful, burning nipples and breast pain have been reported after doses of sumatriptan and other triptans.
 This has occasionally been accompanied by a decrease in milk production.